Jojeker/basejmp-thesis/notes/basebands/related-work/ota-fuzzing/ble-diff.md

 #### Handling Reset, Human Interaction and BLE random addressing

-- Reset must be transparent and the replay must be deterministic for reliable learning
+- Reset must be transparent, and the replay must be deterministic for reliable learning
 - Approach:
     - Set the passkeys to `0x000000`
     - Perform software resets (touch simulation on phones)